Saroa is the world's first minimally invasive surgical assist robot that successfully reproduces sense of force.

-Conventional surgical assist robots rely solely on visual information obtained from camera images.
-This product, however, is equipped with a system that estimates the three forces of forceps, “gripping force = grasping force,” “touching force = tactile force,” and “pulling force = traction force,” from control information and feeds them back to the remote control interface.
+Conventional surgical robots relied solely on visual information obtained from camera images.
+Saroa is equipped with a system that estimates the gripping force based on control information and provides feedback to the remote operation interface.

 Saroa enables safe and high-precision surgery by providing force feedback, without relying on the operator's experience or intuition.

 In addition to the main monitor that displays images from the endoscope, Saroa’s surgeon console is equipped with a navigation monitor that displays various operational information.

 Force information is also displayed as quantitative values (in Newton) and visual information in the form of bar graphs.